albertvisser/scripts/readme.rst

     collection of special functions.
 Currently contains the following:

     a function to upgrade SciTE to the specified version (after downloading).

-Supposed to replace the bash script that does the same (does a better job taking the calling argument)
+    a function to (re)build SciTE to the specified version (after downloading).
+    I needed this after upgrading my system to 64-bit, since the download binary is 32-bit.

     a function that reads entries from a config file (called ``arcstuff.ini``, example present) to build an archive containing backups of selected data files.

     some functions that can be used to control a mongodb database server